kendalldc/test/README.md

+To veiw this project in your browser, visit this link https://hardcore-shannon-3db316.netlify.app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 ## Available Scripts